issssse/introduktion-till-datorer.github.io/README.md

 **Note:** Only do this when you want to update the site to use the latest versions of the imported modules.

-To get references to the latest version of each module and save these in 'go.mod':
+To get references to the latest version of each module and save these in `go.mod`:

 ```
 hugo mod get
 ```

-Keep in mind that the stored module references in `go.mod`` are references to a specific commit on a github repo, not a branch.
+Keep in mind that the stored module references in `go.mod` are references to a specific commit on a github repo, not a branch.

 ## Make and test changes in a module